daquool/hello-world/README.md

 # hello-world

+3 simple steps to becomeing an awesome designer
+Step one: lean web design
-step one to becoming an awesome web designer
+step two:  become an awesome web designer step three: win an awwward for awesome design